 The absence of a holistic, rights focused internet regulatory framework in the country continues to create confusion and the stretching of application of the existing laws beyond their intended purposes.
 This should be considered against several historical and contextual developments in Zimbabwe.

-The first two installments can be downloaded from here:
+The four installments can be downloaded from here:

 For more information a copy of the Cybersecurity and Cybercrimes Bill visit MISA Zimbabwe’s e-resource centre on : zimbabwe.misa.org